The Global eCommerce market is expected to hit $5.55 Trillion till the end of 2022. Yeah, you heard us right, Trillion with a T.

 After configuring a region-specific domain, the next big challenge is to localize your store language.

-Well!
-This is not a challenge anymore because Shopify does it automatically for you.
+Well, this is no longer a challenge because Shopify automatically handles it for you.

 To set-up and manage language for your store, go to Domains and Languages and click on Shop languages as shown below.